Xenoneee/Xenons-Addon/README.md

 #### **Debug**
 - **`Debug Logging:`** – Logs throw decisions and debug info.
 - **`Manual Test Key:`** – Binds a key to manually trigger a throw.

 ---

+### AutoWebFeetPlace
+Automatically places a cobweb, ladder, or button in a broken surround slot under or beside the target to prevent them from replacing their surround.

+- Detects when a target is already in a surround.
+- Monitors surround blocks for **break events** and places the chosen item immediately when a hole appears.
+- Works with **cobwebs, ladders, or any button type**.
+- Adjustable spam rate for repeated placement attempts.
+- Includes **Silent Swap** and **Inventory Pull** so items can be used from inventory without hotbar disruption.
+- Can prioritize the hole closest to you or pick the first available.
+- Optional rotation to face the placement block.

+**Settings:**
+- `Place Item`: Choose between `Cobweb`, `Ladder`, or `Button` (all types supported).
+- `Range`: Target detection distance.
+- `Ignore Friends`: Skip players on your friends list.
+- `Ignore Naked`: Skip players without armor.
+- `Attempts Per Second`: Placement spam rate.
+- `Rotate`: Rotate player toward placement.
+- `Silent Swap`: Place from hotbar silently without switching slots.
+- `Only When Air`: Only attempt placement if the hole is air/replaceable.
+- `Prefer Closest Hole`: Prioritize nearest broken surround hole.
+- `Grab From Inventory`: Move items from main inventory to a hotbar slot when not found in hotbar.
+- `Hotbar Slot`: Slot number for grabbed items.

+---